Tomorrow (The Bear): Flashbacks

 Carmy (Jeremy Allen White) spends years working for renowned chefs at various restaurants.
 He first stages at The French Laundry, then returns to Chicago to work for Chef Terry (Olivia Colman) alongside Luca (Will Poulter) at Ever, where he eventually rises to the CDC position.
 Impressed with Carmy's talent and dedication, Chef Terry sends him to Copenhagen to work at Noma under René Redzepi, an experience he cherishes.

-Carmy returns home from Copenhagen for Christmas, but after a tumultuous family dinner, (Note: As seen in "Fishes".) he takes up his cousin Michelle's offer to move to New York City to pursue his career, where he stays with her and her boyfriend Stevie (John Mulaney).
-Sugar (Abby Elliott) sees him off at O'Hare, expresses a fear that she'll never see him again, and slips $1,000 in Carmy's jacket pocket that he had previously refused to take from her.
+Carmy returns home from Copenhagen for Christmas, but after a tumultuous family dinner, (Note: As seen in "Fishes".) he takes up his cousin Michelle's (Sarah Paulson) offer to move to New York City to pursue his career, where he stays with her and her boyfriend Stevie (John Mulaney).
+Sugar (Abby Elliott) sees him off at O'Hare, expresses a fear that she'll never see him again, and slips $1,000 in Carmy's jacket pocket, money that he had previously refused to take from her.
+Carmy often comes home from work at 3 a.m. and crashes out on Michelle and Stevie's couch.
+Stevie tucks him in properly with a blanket, complaining all the while, "You smell like a goddamn donkey," and spraying air freshener over him.

 In New York, Carmy first works for Daniel Boulud at Daniel, and later David Fields at Empire, the latter of whom harshly criticizes and berates Carmy for his mistakes while instilling in him the "subtract" principle: using as few ingredients as possible.
-Carmy develops a hamachi dish with a blood orange sauce and garnish only for Fields to have him swap out the blood orange for fennel to exert his ownership over the dish, but Carmy discreetly substitutes one plate back with the blood orange, which is served to Sydney (Ayo Edebiri).
+Carmy develops a hamachi dish with a blood orange sauce and garnish only for Fields to have him swap out the blood orange for fennel to exert his ownership over the dish, but Carmy discreetly substitutes one plate back with the blood orange, under the false pretense that the customer has a fennel allergy.
+This plate is served to Sydney (Ayo Edebiri).
 (Note: Sydney recounts this incident to Marcus in "Braciole" describing how she spent her money years ago exploring New York City's finest restaurants, and that her favorite dish was cooked by Carmy.)